spree/spree_gateway/README.md

 [![Build Status](https://api.travis-ci.org/spree/spree_gateway.png?branch=master)](https://travis-ci.org/spree/spree_gateway)
 [![Code Climate](https://codeclimate.com/github/spree/spree_gateway.png)](https://codeclimate.com/github/spree/spree_gateway)

 Community supported Spree Payment Method Gateways.
+It works as a wrapper for active_merchant gateway.
+Note that for some gateways you might still need to add another gem to your Gemfile to make it work.
+For example active_merchant require `braintree` but it doesn't include that gem on its gemspec.
+So you need to manually add it to your rails app Gemfile.

 These can be used with Spree >= 1.0.x (but see note below for necessary changes)